 To understand why forums are less professional than blogs, you can just take a blog article and a forum thread, view the source code and word counts for each one in your browser.
-At the end, you can easily get a clear idea about the blog post through top words and titles, but you will be confused with a forum thread, you can find non relevant phrases and even comments.
+In the end, you can easily get a clear idea about the blog post through top words and titles, but you will be confused with a forum thread, you can find irrelevant phrases and even comments.

 Direct contact between people